yushiangfu/study-notes/z01-entity-manager.md

 The "Exposes" attributes can be thought of as additional information associated with an entity.
 These attributes include details such as the entity's name, type, controller bus, and address.
 By exposing this information through the D-Bus hierarchy, other components and services in the system can access and utilize these attributes as needed.

+When entity information is in readiness, a suite of sensor daemons dedicates to reading sensor values and updating the record.
+From the `fru device` and `entity manager` to sensor daemons, they don't talk to each other; instead, the D-Bus mechanism has them work sequentially.

 ```
 service: "xyz.openbmc_project.EntityManager"